ermaitland/ga-project-4-frontend/README.md

 # Challenges

 I had to create a route in which only the admin could make that API call.
 I played around with what is returned in the user body that Django provides and decided not to create an is_admin key on the user but instead, use the is_staff key.
-I inputted this onto the backend code for the admin being able to ‘get’ all the requests of change people had sent in.
+I inputted this onto the back-end code for the admin being able to ‘get’ all the requests of change people had sent in.
 However, when this came to the front-end, I was not able to attach headers to my get request.
-I could have made a new front-end route, or I could have changed the backend.
+I could have made a new front-end route, or I could have changed the back-end.
 I decided to alter the ‘def get’ to a ‘def post’:

 ```py
 class RequestsListView(APIView):